DrengrCoder/CppLibrary/README.md

 ### Credit

-Disclaimer: The 'catch.hpp' is not something I own or developed, and is part of the [Catch2](https://github.com/catchorg/Catch2) library to help developers build and run unit tests in C++ programs.
+The 'catch.hpp' is not something I own or developed, and is part of the [Catch2](https://github.com/catchorg/Catch2) library to help developers build and run unit tests in C++ programs.
 I own no rights to this file and cannot guarantee its stability or security.
 The license for this project has been added under the Licencses folder.

 ### Usage